benjaminjkern/UhcCore/README.md

 - No Craft: All crafting recipes are disabled.
 - Shared Health: Actually was in the original code, but it was disabled by Mezzy.
 I imagine it was because the player taking damage event would call itself recursively and cause the server to crash.
 This was fixed by changing it to sethealth instead of take damage
 - What's Mine is Yours: All players share the same inventory.
+- Duos: Random duos are chosen, odd man out gets a totem of undying.